PicTalky: Augmentative and Alternative Communication Software for Language Developmental Disabilities

 \section{Qualitative Analysis}

+We also perform a qualitative analysis on the results of \textsc{PicTalky} based on the developmental stages of the First Language Acquisition (FLA)~\cite{lightbown2021languages}.

 In Table~\ref{tab:my-table4}, the input sentences contain grammatical problems, including fronting, infinitive, article, spelling, plural -s, and irregular past form errors.
-The \textsc{PicTalky} Web demo shows users the most appropriate pictograms and the output sentences with the errors corrected.
+The \textsc{PicTalky} web application shows users the most appropriate pictograms and the output sentences with the errors corrected.

+Examples such as \texttt{"I love play the baseball"}, \texttt{"I love danceing with a friends"}, and \texttt{"He taked my toy!"} occur in telegraphic speech \cite{chomsky1964development} in the immature language development stage between the ages of two and three.
+Grammatical errors for morphemes are not merely an imperfect imitation of adults' speech, and consistency of correction with frequent interactions is required to expand cognitive development.

+\texttt{"Is the dog is tired?"} and \texttt{"Do I can eat a pizza?"} are one of the errors encountered in acquiring basic structures of the first language between the age of 4 and the school years, and this stage requires correction of low frequency and complex systems.
+Therefore, we reproduce humans' universal language acquisition process, including frequent errors in the early and later development stages.

 Note that if the Neural GEC module cannot correct grammatical errors, the NLU module can compensate for it.
 However, these aspects need to be supplemented through future research.